tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 THAT MAKES THE ZFM SYSTEM AVAILABLE IS FREE OF VIRUSES OR OTHER HARMFUL COMPONENTS.

-## Indemnification:
+## Responsibility:

-The Customer agrees to indemnify, defend, and hold harmless the Provider, its officers, directors, employees, agents, licensors, suppliers, and any third-party information providers from and against all losses, expenses, damages, and costs, including reasonable attorneys' fees, resulting from any violation of this agreement or any activity related to the Customer’s ZFM system (including negligent or wrongful conduct) by the Customer or any other person accessing the customer's ZFM system.
+Subject to applicable law, each party will be solely responsible for any claims, actions, and direct damages caused by the that party’s negligence, willful wrongdoing, or breach of this Agreement

 ## Force Majeure:

-The Provider shall not be held liable for any delay or failure in performance resulting directly or indirectly from acts of nature, forces, or causes beyond its reasonable control, including but not limited to, internet failures, computer equipment failures, telecommunication failures, other equipment
+Neither party shall be held liable for any delay or failure in performance resulting directly or indirectly from acts of nature, forces, or causes beyond its reasonable control, including but not limited to, internet failures, computer equipment failures, telecommunication failures, other equipment